 LMC Degree: GE: Social and Behavioral Sciences; DA Transfer: UC; CSU Gen. Ed.
-Area D10; IGETC Area 4J I invite you to examine sex, drugs, and the rock and roll of classroom discussions about some of the most complex social problems in American society today.
-Discussions will include poverty, the sex industry, drugs, crime, race and gender inequality.
-Help society understand the causes and the solutions to the most pressing social problems in America.
+Area D10; IGETC Area 4J I am inviting you to examine some of the most complex social problems in American society.
+Discussions will include wealth and poverty, the sex industry, drugs, crime, race and gender inequality.
+Social change starts with understanding the causes and the solutions to American social problems.
 Required for Sociology majors.
 SC